 - Stay disciplined even when you don’t feel like it.

-The Rock’s diet and workout plan isn’t just about building bigger muscles; it’s also about becoming a better version of yourself through discipline, self-control, and self-respect.
+The Rock’s diet and workout plan aren’t just about building bigger muscles; it’s also about becoming a better version of yourself through discipline, self-control, and self-respect.
 His journey shows that success in fitness, just like in life, comes from showing up every day and doing the work with consistency.
 At the same time, his approach highlights how clean nutrition and structured habits can boost immunity through diet, proving that what you eat and how you live play a powerful role in overall strength—both inside and out.